coriocactus/dj_queue/README.md

 When a task raises, `dj_queue` keeps the job and its failed execution row in the queue database, including the exception class, message, and traceback.

-You can retry failed jobs through Django admin, or retry and discard them through the operations layer:
+You can retry and discard failed jobs through Django admin, or call the same operations directly through the operations layer:

 ```python
 from dj_queue.operations.jobs import discard_failed_job, retry_failed_job